-Most awaited life story of ms dhoni is now here.
+The most awaited life story of ms dhoni is nowhere.
 Devaki Devi gave birth to a boy on July 7, 1981.
 Nobody knew on that day that this boy will rewrite Indian Cricket history with his bat.

 Entry into cricket

-On being a very impressive Goalkeeper in football, his Football coach recognized his talent and sent him to a local cricket club as wicketkeeper.
-After seeing his wicket keeping skills Commando Cricket Club selected him as wicketkeeper from 1995 – 1998.
+On being a very impressive Goalkeeper in football, his Football coach recognized his talent and sent him to a local cricket club as a wicketkeeper.
+After seeing his wicket-keeping skills Commando Cricket Club selected him as wicketkeeper from 1995 – 1998.
 During this time, he also played for Vinoo Mankad Trophy Under-16 Championship.

 Ranji Cricket and Travelling Ticket Examiner (TTE) Job

 Deval Sahay, an ex-Bihar Cricket Association Vice-President, recognized his talent and promoted him to play for Central Coal Fields Limited (CCL) team.
 Due to his hard-hitting shots and dedication, he impressed Deval Sahay.
 Deval Sahay later helped him to secure a position in the Ranchi team and in the Bihar Ranji team for the 1999-2000 session.

 Dhoni played finals of 1999–2000 Cooch Behar Trophy and made 84 Runs, though they lost the match to Punjab where Yuvraj Singh played against him and scored 358 runs putting a total of 839 on the scoreboard.
 Dhoni scored his first maiden century in the 2000-01 Ranji session.
 2001-02 session was not good for him as he scored just five fifties in four Ranji matches.

 During this period from 2001-2003, Dhoni also started working as TTE ( Travelling Ticket Examiner ) at Kharagpur railway station, under South Eastern Railway in Midnapore, a city in West Bengal.